-We know that contraception isn’t the most popular dinnertime conversation, but that doesn’t mean it can be swept under the rug and ignored.
+We know that contraception isn't the most popular dinnertime conversation, but that doesn't mean it should be swept under the rug and ignored.

 Sex is a big deal, a REALLY BIG DEAL (so it's important to do it when you are ready and not because of pressure from anyone).
 You need to be prepared for the consequences, because it can have some pretty big emotional and physical impacts on your body.

 The days of leaving contraception for the guys to worry about is long gone.
 It's your body and you will have to deal with the consequences, so it's important to stay clued up on all the contraception types available.

 Luckily, we're here to give you the lowdown.

 Rubbers, Wrappers, Domes, Love Gloves, Johnnies.
 There are about as many names as there are different types and sizes, but they all do the same thing - stop pregnancies and some STIs.